Best daily deals

 The build quality of the Quantum 600 is a bit more robust than the Quantum 350, specifically the headband padding, and the drivers are larger (50mm compared to 40mm).
 With the more solid build and larger drivers comes a heavier weight (346g compared to 252g).
 You can buy the Quantum 600 for $104 at Amazon.

-The JBL Quantum 400 is a wired gaming headset that connects via USB-C to USB-A cable or via 3.5mm cable, whereas the Quantum 350 is a wireless gaming headset with the option for USB-C to USB-A wired audio.
+The JBL Quantum 400 is a wired gaming headset that connects via USB-C to USB-A cable or via 3.5mm cable.
+In contrast, the Quantum 350 is a wireless gaming headset with the option for USB-C to USB-A wired audio.
 You still get access to JBL QuantumENGINE software with the Quantum 400.
-With the Quantum 400, you get 50mm dynamic drivers (larger than the Quantum 350’s 40mm dynamic drivers) and you get a cardioid microphone rather than omnidirectional.
+With the Quantum 400, you get 50mm dynamic drivers (larger than the Quantum 350’s 40mm dynamic drivers), and you get a cardioid microphone rather than omnidirectional.

 Both the Quantum 350 and Quantum 400 cost $81 at Amazon, have game-chat balance dials, and a non-detachable boom mic.
 The Quantum 400 is a better option for Xbox gamers.